UniMath/agda-unimath/src/category-theory/opposite-preunivalent-categories.lagda.md

 ## Properties

-### The opposite preunivalent category construction is an involution on the type of preunivalent categories
+### The opposite construction is an involution on the type of preunivalent categories

 ```agda
 is-involution-opposite-Preunivalent-Category :